There are some things that are just not possible. Everyone knows that.

 And they all had to agree that it was true.
 And then when it all came down to it, blue sky was something they all really wanted.
 So they stopped making fun of her.

 When Leah came down this time, because she still couldn’t touch the clouds, she didn’t understand immediately what was going on.
 All the people in the town had brought out their furniture, their books, and their belongings to build a huge mountain, so that Leah could reach up and push the clouds away.

 While she was climbing up, the people all talked amongst themselves:

 — Do you realize that that little girl, Leah, while she’s following her dream, has given us all the strength to build a mountain.

 And then something truly amazing happened.
-People felt a smile on their faces which got bigger and like a blue sky it brought color to the village.
-In their eyes little flames of hope lit up and that was like thousands of little suns that warmed their hearts and no one saw any longer that the sky was grey.
+People felt a growing smile on their faces, and, like a blue sky, they brought color to the village.
+In their eyes, little flames of hope lit up and that was like thousands of little suns that warmed their hearts and no one noticed anymore that the sky was gray.

 Leah, on the other hand, had not managed to reach the clouds.
 The mountain was still not tall enough.
-When she came down again her heart felt as heavy as a great big storm cloud ready to burst.
-Just as if the grey sky had won the match and extinguished her hope.
-But then when she got to the bottom she found something totally unbelievable on the faces of all the people – happiness!
-They all had a huge smile on their faces and in their eyes there was a real sparkle, a sparkle like a sky with no clouds.
+When she came down again, her heart felt as heavy as a great big storm cloud ready to burst.
+Just as if the gray sky had won the match and extinguished her hope.
+But then when she got to the bottom she found something unbelievable on the faces of all the people – happiness!
+They all had a huge smile on their faces and in their eyes there was a real sparkle, glimmering like a sky with no clouds.
 And she understood that they had begun to believe in happiness.

-So, in order not to spoil things for them and also because adult dreams should never be shattered, she did not say to them that touching the sky and pushing the clouds away… well, that is just not possible.
+So, in order not to spoil things for them and also because adult dreams should never be shattered, she did not tell them that touching the sky and pushing the clouds away… well, it's just not possible.